-An internship plays an important role in a university degree as it bridges theoretical knowledge with practical skills that are needed in one’s professional life.
+An internship plays an important role in undergraduate programs as it bridges theoretical knowledge with practical skills that are needed in one’s professional life.
 These are skills which are usually difficult to teach in a University setting.

 The Office of Career Services has developed a comprehensive Internship Program to facilitate students in preparing for and applying for internships that meet their career goals and field of interest.

 Internships offer students a chance to gain work experience before graduation as well as an opportunity to start experiencing and understanding the work place.
 Internships are also critical for networking with potential employers.

 A well-planned internship that has clear goals benefits the student, the university, and the employer.

 - Acquire hands-on experience in a desired career interest or field.

 - Recognize her/his own competences and assess her/his own work and learning.